NVIDIA/spark-rapids/CONTRIBUTING.md

 You must first build and install each of the versions of Spark and then build one final time using the profile for the option you want.

-There is a build script `build/buildall` to build everything with snapshots and this will have more options to build later.

 You can also install some manually and build a combined jar.
 For instance to build non-snapshot versions:

 ```shell script